klionsky123/dmk-airflow-etl/README.md

 This framework provides a metadata-driven orchestration layer integrated with Apache Airflow, enabling scalable, maintainable, and auditable ETL processes.
 It abstracts job definitions, task logic, source configurations, and execution states into centralized metadata tables, forming the "brain" of the system.

-## Main Features
+## ✅ Main Features

 - Contains a fully functional, stand-alone set of metadata tables and stored procedures to support ETL processes.
-- Extracts sample data from various data sources—flat files, relational databases (RDBMS), and REST APIs—with a strong emphasis on performance.
+- Extracts sample data from various data sources—flat files, relational databases (RDBMS), and REST APIs(with token-based auth, pagination, etc.)—with a strong emphasis on performance.
 - Performs data loading and transformation via SQL stored procedures
 - Scheduled and orchestrated through Apache Airflow.